-We normally increase your rent in April each year.
+We normally increase your rent in April each year (although we are not increasing the rent in 2020).
 We will write to tell you at least one calendar month before the increase.
 As an 'affordable rent', the level we can set is capped.